it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/encrypt_data_at_rest.rst

 For |bp_title|, the necessary actions vary by maturity as detailed below.

+.. _encrypt_data_at_rest_maturity_1:

 |Maturity1| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-ACTION: Enable full disk encryption on all devices that have encryption technologies built into the device.
+#.
+Enable full disk encryption on all devices that have encryption technologies built into the device.

 |Maturity2| and |Maturity3| Maturities
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&